ChristianDaza/Software_Development_group/README.md

 - plotly==5.5.0

 ### Rubning SNP Browser
-Then move into the  website directory and  type the following command.
+Wihtin the command line  move into the  website directory and type the following command.

 ``` python3 application.py ```